Friends and family have shared their relationship to show their support.

 can stop at any time.
 Your email will not be used for any other purpose.

-24 Trees, Flowers, or Condolences have been shared with support of Angie's family - View on Tribute Wall
+46 Trees, Flowers, or Condolences have been shared with support of Daniel's family - View on Tribute Wall

-She is survived by her children, Debra and Mark Yarnelle, of Albuquerque, David and Deborah Cano, of Tempe, Ariz., Daniel Cano and Amanda Rankin, of Belen, Emily Cano, of Bosque Farms, Clara and Matthew Garcia, of Belen, and Angela Cano, of Belen; grandchildren, Erin and Adam Walker, Kristen Yarnelle, Abram and Ashley Cano, Madison Cano, Caitlin Cano, and Gonzalo "Chalito" and Ismael Cano; great-grandchildren, Sophia and Brenden Walker; sister, Lucy Ataganian; brother, Manuel and Paula Saavedra; and many nieces, nephews and cousins.
+He is survived by his partner, Amanda Rankin; siblings, Debra and Mark Yarnelle, of Albuquerque, David and Deborah Cano, of Tempe, Ariz., Emily Cano, of Bosque Farms, Clara and Matthew Garcia, of Belen, and Angela Cano, of Belen; nieces and nephews, Erin and Adam Walker, Kristen Yarnelle, Abram and Ashley Cano, Madison Cano, Caitlin Cano, Gonzalo and Ismael Cano, and Sophia and Brenden Walker.

-Arrangements are being handled by the caring professionals at Noblin Funeral Service Belen Chapel, 418 W. Reinken Ave., 505-864-4448, where an online guest register is available at noblin.com.
+Arrangements are being handled by the caring professionals at the Noblin Funeral Service Belen Chapel, 418 W. Reinken Ave., 864-4448, where an online guest register is available at noblin.com.